carolinepconrad/carolinepconrad/README.md

 ### 💁🏻‍♀️ About Me:
   - 📚 I am a junior at Cairn University studying Computer Science & Graphic Design.
   - 💻 I'm interested in Web Development and UX/UI Design.
-  - 🌟 Currently look for internship opportunities and experiences.
+  - 🌟 Currently looking for internship opportunities and experiences.
   - 📫 How to reach me: conradzcaroline@gmail.com

 ### 🛠 Languages & Tools: